Software Used: Unity C#, Blender 2.8

 A more detailed look on how rooms are generated.

 This is a spawner object.
 It is responsible for spawning a room or a wall off of the exit of another room.
-It was created as child object of the room to the right of it.
+It was created as a child object of the room to the right of it.
 If the spawner is inside of another room, then the spawner is destroyed because there is already a room in that location.
 If the spawner is inside of another spawner, then every spawner, except for one, is destroyed.

 This is the sensor that is attached to the spawner in the first note.
 It is responsible for scanning in front of the spawner to determine what the maximum size is for spawning a room.
 If the sensor collides with another room, then only a single size room can be spawned.
-Else, a double size room can be spawned.
+Else, a double sized room can be spawned.
 As larger room sizes are created in the future, more sensors will be added.

 This is a spawner who’s sensor (see 4.) is inside of another room.
 The sensor sends back information to the spawner telling the spawner to limit generation options to only single size rooms.